-9. Physically assaulting a staff member/student/person associated with the District being filed and may subject the student to expulsion.
+9. Physically assaulting a staff member/student/person associated with the District

+Physical assault at school against a District employee, volunteer, or contractor which may or may not cause injury may result in charges being filed and may subject the student to expulsion.
 Physical assault is defined as "intentionally causing or attempting to cause physical harm to another through force or violence".